Error-331/code_tests/docs/programming/nodejs/loop.md

 - callbacks for asynchronous requests will also be executed on the Event Loop;
 - event loop will fulfill the non-blocking asynchronous requests made by its callbacks (I/O);

+### Event Loop Phases

+#### Poll
+The poll phase executes I/O-related callbacks.
+This is the phase that  application code is most likely to execute in.
+When your main application code starts running, it runs in this phase.

+#### Check
+In this phase, callbacks that are triggered via setImmediate() are executed.

+#### Close
+This phase executes callbacks that are triggered via EventEmitter close  events.
+For example, when a net.Server TCP server closes, it emits a close event that runs a callback in this phase.

+#### Timers
+Callbacks scheduled using setTimeout() and setInterval() are executed in this phase.

+#### Pending
+Special system events are run in this phase, like when a net.
+Socket TCP socket throws an ECONNREFUSED error.

+Poll -> Check -> Close -> Timers -> Pending

+### Event loop microtask queues

+There are two special microtask queues that can have callbacks added to them while a phase is running:

+- The first microtask queue handles callbacks that have been registered using process.nextTick();
+- The second microtask queue handles promises that reject or resolve;

+Callbacks in the microtask queues take priority over callbacks in the phase’s normal queue, and callbacks in the next tick microtask queue run before callbacks in the promise microtask queue.

 ## Worker pool

 - implemented in `libuv` (exposes a general task submission API);